avstudnitz/AvS_ScopeHint2/readme.md

 Installation Instructions
 -------------------------

+### Via Composer:

+1. Call `composer require avstudnitz/scopehint2` in your Magento root dir from the command line

+### Via Download

-1. Install the extension via Composer with the key shown above or copy all the files into the newly created directory `app/code/AvS/ScopeHint/` in the Magento 2 root.
+1. Copy all the files into the newly created directory `app/code/AvS/ScopeHint/` in the Magento 2 root.

+### In both cases:

 2. Enable the extension by calling `bin/magento module:enable AvS_ScopeHint`.
 3. Run `bin/magento setup:upgrade`.